saanghyuk/saanghyuk/README.md

 - 👋 Hi, I’m @saanghyuk
-- 👀 I’m interested in data science and machine learning.
+- 👀 I’m interested in statistics, data science, and machine learning.
-- 🌱 I’m currently learning dart, flutter and nodejs.
+- 🌱 I’m currently learning dart, flutter, and nodejs.
 - 💞️ I’m looking to collaborate on cross-platform projects with flutter.

 <!---